alphagov/monitoring-doc/documentation/architecture/decisions/0005-deploying-prometheus-to-private-networks-in-aws.md

  - terraform outputs that appear in a remote state file
    - or stereotyped resource names/tags which can be matched using data sources

+Whether or not we go with this option for deploying prometheus, if we want to do ec2 service discovery (described above), prometheus will need some sort of IAM access into the client team account anyway.

 ### Use VPC Peering to provide access for prometheus to scrape target infrastructure